ChiomaGrace/CodingDojo/Python/Django/djangoFullStack/semiRestfulTvShows/README.md

 # Semi-Restful TV Shows

-This project practices setting up a Django project, passing data to a template, using forms, and using Django session.
+This project practices implementing all 4 CRUD (Create, Read, Update, Delete) commands.

 This project completes the following routes: